vhelin/wla-dx/doc/linking.rst

 Allow duplicate labels when they have the same values using ``C`` flag.

+When ``-C`` is used, exported definitions that appear in more than one object file with the same name and value (for example a shared ``.ENUM EXPORT`` include) are written only once to the symbol file.
+Duplicate labels are still kept, because the same CPU address can exist in more than one bank.

 If you want to allow for some reason duplicate labels (and definitions) when they have different values, use the ``c`` flag.
 The linker will in this case probably use those that it processed first.
+Same-value duplicate definitions are still merged in the symbol file.

 Note that when you use .RAMSECTIONs, WLALINK will generate labels RAM_USAGE_SLOT_[slot name/id]_BANK_[bank number]_START and